Chart Color Schemes

 Wauchope has emerging levels of nearby infrastructure activity, ranking in the 21stth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 14 projects likely to affect the area.
-Notable projects include Beechwood Road Upgrade Stage 6 including Steels Bridge Wauchope, The Sanctuary Port Macquarie, Thrumster Business Park, and Sovereign Place Town Centre.
-Below is a list of those most relevant.
+AreaSearch has identified 14 projects that could affect the region.
+Notable ones include Beechwood Road Upgrade Stage 6, including Steels Bridge Wauchope, The Sanctuary Port Macquarie, Thrumster Business Park, and Sovereign Place Town Centre.
+Below is a list of those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.